-For example Adidas has introduced sneakers with an Augmented Reality experience built in.
+For example, Adidas has introduced sneakers with an Augmented Reality experience built in.
 The shoes have an AR code on their tongues.
-When customers scan code with their phones, they unlock the adidas originals neighborhood, turning the shoes into a play controller.
+When customers scan the code with their phones, they unlock the Adidas originals neighborhood, turning the shoes into a play controller.

 Read more about Gamification in Retail.

-As customers become more and more sophisticated, the advertising industry is forced to embrace cutting-edge technologies to attract new audience, while retaining existing clients.
+As customers become increasingly sophisticated, the advertising industry is forced to embrace cutting-edge technologies to attract new audiences while retaining existing clients.
 AR-embedded advertisement enables viewers to see vivid content in 3D.

-Snoqualmie Brewery, a Washington-based brewery, created its own AR interactive labels for their products – the American Pale Ale Sno Falls.
+Snoqualmie Brewery, a Washington-based brewery, created AR interactive labels for their product – the American Pale Ale Sno Falls.
 Buyers look at the bottle; they see a static scene of a waterfall.
-But, with AR, viewing same image with mobile device allows users to see vivid additional content, watching how packaging comes to life.
+But, with AR, viewing the same image with a mobile device allows users to see vivid additional content, watching how packaging comes to life.
 As a result, retail companies entertain their customers, drawing attention to advertised products.

 Read about the Softengi AR advertisement project.

-Customers do no longer need to visit physical stores to try or test desired products.
-With AR, they can do it on a location, which is more convenient for them, just by using their mobile phones.
-Be it clothes, makeup products, housing and furniture fittings, AR concept “Try-before-buy” is applied by all types of products.
+Customers no longer need to visit physical stores to try or test desired products.
+With AR, they can do it in a more convenient location for them just by using their mobile phones.
+Be it clothes, makeup products, housing, and furniture fittings, the AR concept of “Try-before-buy” is applied to all types of products.

 An AR app Nike Fit allows users to measure their feet and get recommendations for best-choice Nike shoes, just with a smartphone.
-The “Try-before-buy” app takes into account foot shape, shoe materials, the lacing or stitching pattern, as well as personal preferences and then tells users exactly what size they really have, in any shoe Nike makes.
+The “Try-before-buy” app considers foot shape, shoe materials, the lacing or stitching pattern, and personal preferences and then tells users exactly what size they have in any shoe Nike makes.

-Another prominent Augmented Reality retail solution is product catalogue visualization.
-With the ability of AR to overlay digital content on the real environment, AR can accurately visualize product in full size at any location.
-IKEA has its own AR app, which allows customers see exactly how a furniture item would look and fit in their homes.
+Another prominent Augmented Reality retail solution is product catalog visualization.
+With the ability of AR to overlay digital content in the real environment, AR can accurately visualize products in full size at any location.
+IKEA has its own AR app, which allows customers to see exactly how a furniture item would look and fit in their homes.

 “IKEA Place lets you place true-to-scale 3D furniture in your home using the lens of your iPhone camera,” explains Michael Valdsgaard, the Leader of Digital Transformation at Inter IKEA Systems B.V.
-“You see the scene as if these objects were real and you can walk around them and interact with them, even leave the room and come back.
-It’s really magic to experience.”
+“You see the scene as if these objects were real, and you can walk around them and interact with them, even leave the room and come back.
+It’s a true magic to experience.”

-AR Product Configurator is a unique solution that allows to configure product design, adjusting color, shape, size, making the product highly customized.
-Users can build, modify, and interact with company goods in real-time, placing them in any environment.
+AR Product Configurator is a unique solution that allows configuring product design, adjusting color, shape, and size, making the product highly customized.
+Users can build, modify, and interact with company goods in real time, placing them in any environment.

-GAP has launched its DressingRoom app, that lets customers select a virtual 3-D mannequin that comes in different body types and heights, on which they can experiment a variety of looks, adjusting them as wanted.
+GAP has launched its DressingRoom app, which lets customers select a virtual 3-D mannequin that comes in different body types and heights, on which they can experiment with various looks, adjusting them as wanted.

 Read about Softengi AR Product Configurator.

-Among top Augmented Reality retail applications is in-store navigation.
-With AR-driven mobile app, users are provided with an AR routing, which shows them where the desired object is placed, as well as suggesting and optimized shopping route.
-Moreover, such apps with gamification elements may lead customers not only to the desired product, but also to some gifts and discounts.
+Among the top Augmented Reality retail applications is in-store navigation.
+With AR-driven mobile app, users are provided with an AR routing, which shows them where the desired object is placed, as well as suggesting an optimized shopping route.
+Moreover, such apps with gamification elements may lead customers not only to the desired product but also to some gifts and discounts.
 Lowe’s In-Store Navigation app guides customers through its store by overlaying the needed directional prompts.

 Analytics in AR

-Analytics is a BI tool, that allows retail companies to gain insights into customers’ preferences and company’s performance.
-The Analytics system analyses a large amount of external and internal data related to sales, inventory, customers, and then provides valuable information.
-Due to the AR technology, the system visualizes ingested data in charts, tables, descriptions, numbers and other visual materials, making it easy-to-understand.
+Analytics is a BI tool, that allows retail companies to gain insights into customers’ preferences and the company’s performance.
+The Analytics system analyses many external and internal data related to sales, inventory, and customers and then provides valuable information.
+Due to AR technology, the system visualizes ingested data in charts, tables, descriptions, numbers, and other visual materials, making it easy to understand.

 The outbreak of coronavirus hit the retail industry, forcing many stores to close down.
 In order to keep on track, retailers are pushing for alternative solutions on a massive scale.
-One of the major cutting-edge trend is AR.
-Augmented Reality Retail applications allow to meet customers demand, increase sales, as well as enhance operational efficiency.
+One of the major cutting-edge trends is AR.
+Augmented Reality Retail applications allow to meet customer demands, increase sales, and enhance operational efficiency.
 Retailers, who focus on customer experience and respond with agility and innovation to consumers’ demands, face rapid business growth, spreading business awareness, and rising revenues.